Wyndford: your questions answered

 How much will the mid-market homes cost to rent?

 Mid-market rents start at £435 a month.
-They will be for local people who earn between £21,000 and £40,000 and who have no priority for social housing but can’t afford to buy their own home.
+They will be for local people who earn up to £46,000 and who have no priority for social housing but can’t afford to buy their own home.
 The homes will be a mix of one, two, three and four-bedroom houses and flats.
 The homes will be high-quality and fuel-efficient, offering the same number, if not more, bedrooms as the blocks which will be demolished.

 Who will demolish the flats?